 - paper copies of your driving test for 2 years

 We only hold your personal data shared by DVLA to check you’re eligible to take a driving test for 10 days from the date you book your test.

 6. Where it might go

-Our IT infrastructure and technology has been checked to make sure it is safe and secure.
-Any supporting contracts we have to run the service are compliant with all data sharing activities.
+Our IT infrastructure and technology has been checked to make sure it’s safe and secure.

 7. Protecting your data and your rights